EnterpriseDB/barman/doc/manual/24-wal_archiving.en.md

 ## Verification of WAL archiving configuration

+In order to test that continuous archiving is on and properly working, you need to check both the PostgreSQL server and the backup server.
+In particular, you need to check that WAL files are correctly collected in the destination directory.

-In order to improve the verification of the WAL archiving process, the `switch-wal` command has been developed:
+For this purpose and to facilitate the verification of the WAL archiving process, the `switch-wal` command has been developed:

 ``` bash
 barman@backup$ barman switch-wal --force --archive pg